 Mid to late April is the perfect time in the Lakes Region to begin prepping your lake house lawn for spring.
 During the summer months, lakefront lawns take a lot of abuse, especially during busy holiday weekends, like the 4th of July.
 In addition to increasing temperatures, lawns can suffer due to drought, lack of nutrients and increased foot traffic.
-Beginning your lawn preparation in the early spring when the weather and ground conditions allow it is essential to making sure you lawn is prepared for the rigors of summer at the lake.
+Beginning your lawn preparation in the early spring when the weather and ground conditions allow it is essential to making sure your lawn is prepared for the rigors of summer at the lake.

 Spring Clean-up of Your Lake Winnipesaukee Lawn

 - A thorough spring clean-up of your entire property is the first step in preparing your lawn.
 This includes picking up any sticks, branches and leaves that may have been missed during the fall-clean up.
-It is very important that entire property be cleaned and a buffer be created between your manicured landscape and any woodland area.
+It is very important that the entire property be cleaned and a buffer be created between your manicured landscape and any woodland area.
 Unkept, less manicured areas are more likely to harbor pests and insects that can be harmful to your landscape.

 - Scout your entire property for any bugs, insects or pests that can pose a threat to your lawn.
 This includes visible mole, vole or chipmunk damage.
 If you encounter any of these threats, it is best to contact a professional.